DECAY DETECTION TECHNIQUES

-Decay Detection Techniques
+Our Decay Detection Methods

 Picus Sonic Tomograph

 The Picus Sonic Tomograph measures the speed at which a sonic pulse travels through a tree from various points (based on the principle that sound travels faster through good wood than decayed wood).
-The sonic pulse is generated by contact with pins with an digital hammer, around the tree’s circumference.
+The sonic pulse is generated by contact with pins with a digital hammer, around the tree’s circumference.
 Sensors, attached to the pins, measure the time sound takes to travel through the wood.

 Once all the pins have been tapped, the information is sent to a laptop where the speed variations are displayed using a range of colours.
-The images below illustrate this:

 As the probe enters the tree, the timber’s resistance is recorded.
 The results are printed onto a scaled strip of paper which can then be analysed (the lower the resistance, the softer or more decayed is the wood).
 This device determines at what point the wood becomes decayed and how much sound wood remains.